symfony/symfony-docs/cookbook/cache/varnish.rst

 =========================================

-Because Symfony2's cache uses the standard HTTP cache headers, the :ref:`symfony-gateway-cache` can easily be replaced with any other reverse proxy.
-Varnish is a powerful, open-source, HTTP accelerator capable of serving cached content quickly and including support for :ref:`Edge Side Includes<edge-side-includes>`.
+Because Symfony2's cache uses the standard HTTP cache headers, the :ref:`book-cache-symfony-gateway` can easily be replaced with any other reverse proxy.
+Varnish is a powerful, open-source, HTTP accelerator capable of serving cached content quickly and including support for :ref:`Edge Side Includes<book-cache-edge-side-includes>`.

 .. index::
     single: Varnish; configuration